trywilco/wilcosdk/Quests Creation/Quest Configuration Files.md

 # Quest Configuration Files

-Each uploaded quest must include a file called `quest.yml` which configures the metadata of the quest, `assets` folder with cover and logo images and `steps` folder with a yaml file for each step.
-In additional, `tests` folder can be added with test files to be used by the steps.
+Every uploaded quest must include a file called `quest.yml` that configures the metadata of the quest, an `assets` folder with cover and logo images, and a `steps` folder with a yaml file for each step.
+In addition, a `tests` folder can be added with test files to be used by the steps.

 ```
 quest.zip